-If you are interested in working with school children (grades P-12) who qualify for special education services, or if you already hold teacher certification in special education, the Department of Teaching and Learning provides degree programs designed for you.
+If you are interested in working with school children (grades P-12) who qualify for special education services, or if you already hold teacher certification in special education, the Department of Elementary and Special Education provides degree programs designed for you.

-The B.S.Ed. in Special Education program is for undergraduate students and leads to initial teacher certification in special education in the area of mild disabilities.
+The Special Education B.S.Ed.
+Certification Track program is for undergraduate students and leads to initial teacher certification in special education in the area of mild disabilities.

-The Special Education Concentration in the Master of Arts in Teaching (MAT) program is for individuals who already hold a bachelor’s degree in psychology, counseling, child and family development, or a closely-related field and want to become certified to teach special education in grades P-12.
+The M.A.T. in Special Education program is for individuals who already hold a bachelor’s degree in psychology, counseling, child and family development, or a closely-related field and want to become certified to teach special education in grades P-12.
 The MAT leads to initial teacher certification and master’s degree upon completion.
 This concentration is fully online.

 Each of these programs is based upon the concept of developmentally appropriate practices and the value of diverse, intensive field experiences working with diverse student populations.
 The programs are approved by the Georgia Professional Standards Commission (PSC).